Pumpkin Chocolate Chip Oatmeal Bars

-These bars can easily be made vegan by using vegan chocolate chips and using a “flax egg” instead of a regular egg.
+- You can choose to leave out the egg by using a “flax egg” instead of a regular egg.
 Flax egg = mix 1 tbsp ground flax with 3 tbsp warm water and let it sit for 10 minutes while it “gels” up.
 Use the "flax gel" as a replacement for the egg.
 To make vegan, use this flax egg as well as dairy free milk and chocolate chips.